Center Team

 Since 2015 Miriam has also led or co-led two community and student engaged research projects— Critical Sustainabilities and No Place Like Home—and served as Planning Commissioner for the City of Santa Cruz (2020-2023).

-Chris Benner is the Dorothy E. Everett Chair in Global Information and Social Entrepreneurship, and a Professor of Environmental Studies and Sociology at the University of California, Santa Cruz.
+Chris is the Dorothy E. Everett Chair in Global Information and Social Entrepreneurship, and a Professor of Environmental Studies and Sociology at the University of California, Santa Cruz.
 He currently directs the Everett Program for Technology and Social Change and the Institute for Social Transformation.

 His research examines the relationships between technological change, regional development, and the structure of economic opportunity, focusing on regional labor markets and the transformation of work and employment.